Chapai Nawabganj District: Choto Sona Mosque

-One of the most graceful monument of the Sultanate period is the Chhota Sona Masjid or Sona Mosque at Gaur in Chapainawabganj Built by one Wali Muhammad during the reign of Sultan Alauddin Husain Shah (1493–1519).
+One of the most graceful monument of the Sultanate period is the Chota Sona Masjid or Sona Mosque at Gaur in Chapainawabganj built during the reign of Sultan Alauddin Husain Shah (1493–1519).
 Originally it was roofed over with 15 gold-gilded domes including the 3 Chauchala domes in the middle row, from which it derives its curious name.
-By the side of this mosque great martyr Birsrestha Captain Mohiuddin Jahangir laid in peace.
+By the side of this mosque Birsrestha Captain Mohiuddin Jahangir is buried.